matteorapa/matteorapa/README.md

 🔗 Visit my interactive portfolio on [ matteorapa.com ](https://www.matteorapa.com)

-🌱 I’m currently learning Next.Js, Jest & SWR

-🎓 I’m currently reading a bachlor's degree in B.Sc.
-IT (Software Development)
+🎓 B.Sc.
+IT (Software Development) at the University of Malta

 <hr />